clarknielsen/vue-lesson-plan/README.md

   </div>
   ```

-* Then show how we build Vue instances in JS and attach them to the DOM, highlighting that `Vue( )` is just a constructor that takes in an object:
+* Then show how we build Vue instances in JS and attach them to the DOM, highlighting that `new Vue( )` is just a constructor that takes in an object:

   ```js
   var app = new Vue({